rohithegde/rohithegde.github.com/_posts/2021-07-25-ckad-preparation.md

 | Mock Test 2 | 75%   | 60 min test.
 Happy with the marks since I hadnt revised at all.                                                              |
 | Killer.sh practice test 1 | 75%   | 120 min.
 Tougher than real exam.
 Happy with the score since I passed without any special prep.
 But I struggled in prioritising the questions to manage time better.
 Got careless during the 2nd half.    |

+At this point in time, I felt spending more time on killer.sh would definitely help me in scoring more.
+But I decided not to go for it since my goal was just to clear the exam.
+Experience is gold and I had the relevant experience in k8s which nothing could replace :grinning: .
+For those new to k8s, I would highly recommend utilizing the 72 hrs on killer.sh well.

 - **NOTE**:
 - **You dont have to remember the yaml structure of all resources nor all the CLI commands.** Just knowing the `kubectl` commands to create a pod, deployment, service are enough.
 Rest can be copied from the documentation pages in short time.